 The value returned by the stored procedure is being placed in the bind variable, :id.
-It can be displayed with the PRINT command or used in subsequent PL/SQL subprograms.
+It can be displayed using the PRINT command or can be used in the subsequent PL/SQL subprograms.

-The following example illustrates automatically displaying a bind variable:
+The following example illustrates displaying a bind variable automatically using the SET AUTOPRINT command:

 '''

 SET AUTOPRINT ON

-VARIABLE a REFCURSOR
+VARIABLE A REFCURSOR

 BEGIN

-OPEN :a FOR SELECT LAST_NAME, CITY, DEPARTMENT_ID
+OPEN :A FOR SELECT LAST_NAME, CITY, DEPARTMENT_ID

 FROM EMP_DETAILS_VIEW

 WHERE SALARY > 12000

 ORDER BY DEPARTMENT_ID;

 END;

 /

 '''